 Crowns are often the last line of defense to keep the natural tooth structure.
 We want to preserve the tooth root whenever possible to avoid jawbone deterioration and other consequences.
 A dental crown can keep pieces of a shattered tooth together or replace the portions of your teeth that are gone from decay.

 It’s not a big deal when a small chip comes from a tooth.
-But when it’s a larger portion, there are bigger consequences.
-A big break exposes sensitive dental nerves and pulp in the tooth’s center.
+But a large break can cause more problems.
+It can expose sensitive dental nerves and pulp in the tooth’s center.
 It can also create sharp edges that can cut into your tongue or the inside of the cheeks.
 A dental crown protects the nerves and ensures the edges don’t harm soft tissue.

 Complete a Dental Implant